-Little things may happen to the bike that are cause for concern.
-Don't panic until you check out the obvious.
+Little things may happen to the 3WMC that are cause for concern.

-#1 If the engine doesn't start: Is the key on?
-Is there gas?
-Is the battery too weak?
-Or a battery lead loose?
-Have spark plug wires fallen off?
-Is the ignition cut-off switch in the OFF position?
+If the engine doesn't start:

+- Is the key on? - Is there gas? - Is the battery too weak?Or a battery connection loose? - Have spark plug wires fallen off? - Is the ignition cut-off switch in the OFF position? - Is the ignition cut-off switch in the OFF position?
 Do you have the choke in the appropriate position?

-#2 If the engine stops when you don't want it to:Did you accidently hit the cut-off switch?Did you run out of gas?Did a fuse burn out?
+If the engine stops when you don't want it to:

+- Did you hit the cut-off switch by mistake?

+- Did you run out of gas?

+- Did a fuse burn out?